‘RHOBH’ Star Kyle Richards Admits To Being Frustrated With Camille Grammer’s Twitter Posts

-Kyle Richards and her Real Housewives of Beverly Hills co-stars were questioned about Camille Grammer during this past weekend’s BravoCon events in New York City and while taping a special one-hour episodes of Watch What Happens Live with host Andy Cohen, Richards admitted to being frustrated with Grammer’s recent social media postings.
+Kyle Richards and her Real Housewives of Beverly Hills co-stars were questioned about Camille Grammer during this past weekend’s BravoCon events in New York City and while taping a special one-hour episode of Watch What Happens Live with host Andy Cohen, Richards admitted to being frustrated with Grammer’s recent social media postings.

 Just days after Grammer confirmed that she will be featured on the show’s upcoming 10th season, which began production over the summer, Cohen asked the ladies if they were happy to see Grammer at a recent party thrown by Richards and her husband, Mauricio Umansky, in Los Angeles.